man-woman-doctor-chatting

 Is Suboxone the best medication to help me detox from opiates?

 Anyone who has been through it knows an opiate detox is rough.
-The good news is, there is medication that can help you get through opiate detox.
-From basic over-the-counter medicine to help you be more comfortable to prescription medications to make detox more bearable and stabilize you long-term, cold turkey isn’t the only option.
+The good news is that medication that can help you get through opiate detox.
+From over-the-counter medications that can help you be more comfortable (reducing aches and nausea) to prescription medications to make detox more bearable and stabilize you long-term, cold turkey isn’t the only option.
+Suboxone (buprenorphine/naloxone) is used in some inpatient rehabs as a short-term detox medication, but is more effective as a long-term recovery support.

 So what exactly is Suboxone?